dasch-swiss/dsp-docs/docs/developers/knora/documentation/index.md

 <br>

 ## Layout of Knora
 Knora is a platform that includes five layers (see Figure 1).
 The bottom layer consists of an RDF triplestore, the IIIF-based media server [SIPI](../../sipi/documentation/index.md), the Knora-base ontology and any project specific ontologies that extend the base ontology.
 The second layer is occupied by the [Knora API](https://github.com/dasch-swiss/knora-api) which is a RESTful API, i.e. an application program interface that uses HTTP requests to GET, PUT, POST and DELETE data.
 The Knora API has an implemented access control.
 It returns information in JSON-LD format.
 In order to make the data accessible in an easy way, three more layers are built on top of the Knora API.
 The [Knora API JS lib](../../knora-api-js-lib/documentation/index.md) comprises the third layer, it contains a reusable Node.js module for HTTP requests written in TypeScript.
 Layer four is occupied by [Knora UI modules](../../knora-ui/documentation/index.md).
 These modules help to create a graphical user interface.
-They are written in TypeScript and designed in such a way that they can be used with Angular.
+They are developed with Angular and TypeScript and designed in such a way that they can be integrated to an Angular project.
 The top layer is made up of the generic [Knora App](https://docs.dasch.swiss/user-guide/) and the more specific project Apps.
 From the top layer Gravsearch queries are sent to the Knora API, where permissions are checked and the queries translated into SPARQL queries which are sent further down to the triplestore.
 The results are returned to the Knora App if the user has the sufficient permissions.
 In such a way, copyrighted material can be protected.
 ![alt text](../../../assets/images/knora/KnoraArchitecture.jpeg "Figure 1") Figure 1: Knora architecture.

 The generic web app Knora App itself consists of three different parts (see Figure 2).
-First, there is the project administration part where you can build your project-specific data model, set permissions, add users etc. Then, there is a cross-project research platform where you add or modify your data - this is your working environment.
+First, there is the project administration part where you can manage your project - build your data model, set permissions, add users, etc. Then, there is a cross-project research platform where you search (full text, advanced or expert search), add or modify your data - this is your working environment.
 The third component is the Manifest+ viewer wich is designed for project presentation.
 Alternatively, it is possible to build more elaborate project-specific Apps based on the provided Knora modules in the different layers.
 However, it's up to you to keep such project-specific Apps compatible with the latest Knora API version.

 ![alt text](../../../assets/images/knora/KnoraArchitectureDetail.jpeg "Figure 2") Figure 2: Details of Knora App.